Noel-96/Backdrop-Coding-Challenge/README.md

 * Write tests for your business logic.

 ## Features
-* combine for async operations
+* Combine for async operations
+* URLSessions for network requests
+* Codable for JSON parsing
 * Local persistence using CoreData database
 * MVVM architecture
 * SwiftUI